Mentorship

-Over the years, I’ve worked with some of the best in their industries—whether in business, marketing, AI, or even travel.
-I’ve built businesses from scratch, helped brands like Tiffany & Co. and Revlon, and developed strategies that have generated millions.
-I even turned a major flaw in Apple’s iPod into a multimillion-dollar business, proving that success isn’t just about who you know—it’s about what you do with the knowledge you have.
+Over the years, I’ve built businesses from scratch and worked with some of the best in their industries—whether in business, marketing, fashion I have helped brands like Tiffany & Co. and Revlon and many more.
+I have developed strategies that have generated millions.

 Yet, too many people hesitate to seek mentorship because they think they don’t have the right connections or don’t know where to start.

-The Right Way to Find a Mentor
+The Way to Find a Mentor

 A lot of people assume mentorship is about landing a big-name investor or a high-profile CEO.
 It’s not.
 The best mentors aren’t necessarily the most famous; they’re the ones with real-world experience who are willing to guide you.

 In fact, you probably already have potential mentors around you—a successful business owner in your network, someone whose career path you admire, or even a peer who has mastered something you haven’t yet.
-But here’s where most people get it wrong:

-They approach mentorship with a taking mindset.
-They want knowledge, access, and connections.
-But successful people are busy.
 If you want a mentor to take you seriously, you need to offer value first.

 How to Attract the Right Mentor